johntran/relay/docs/Modern-GraphQLInRelay.md

 The Relay Compiler aggregates all the generated `*.graphql.json` into a single complete query map file at `./src/queryMap.graphql.json`.
 You can then use this complete json file in your server side to map query ids to operation text.

+Fore more details, refer to the [Persisted Queries section](./persisted-queries.html).

 ### Set up relay-compiler

 See our relay-compiler section in our [Installation and Setup guide](./installation-and-setup.html#set-up-relay-compiler).